rudugampola/CampQuest/docs/cli.md

    --debug               -d                                   Enable debug mode log level --source                  [recreation|reserve_california]  Source of park information.
    --notify                                                   Send a Pushover notification when campsites are available.
+   --continuous                                               Run the search continuously until a campsite is found.
    --help                                                     Show this message and exit.

 ```